-Losartan is used in the treatment of high blood pressure), Heart failure and prevention of heart attack and stroke.
+Losartan is used in the treatment of Hypertension (high blood pressure), Heart failure and prevention of heart attack and stroke.

 How losartan works

 Losartan is an angiotensin receptor blocker (ARB).
 It relaxes blood vessel by blocking the action of a chemical that usually makes blood vessels tighter.
 This lowers the blood pressure, allowing the blood to flow more smoothly to different organs and the heart to pump more efficiently.

 Common side effects of losartan